TIBCOSoftware/PDTool/regression/readme.txt

 ######################################################################
-# (c) 2014 Cisco and/or its affiliates.
-All rights reserved.
+# (c) 2017 TIBCO Software Inc. All rights reserved.
 #
+# Except as specified below, this software is licensed pursuant to the Eclipse Public License v.
+1.0.
-# This software is released under the Eclipse Public License.
-The details can be found in the file LICENSE.
+# The details can be found in the file LICENSE.
-# Any dependent libraries supplied by third parties are provided under their own open source licenses as
-# described in their own LICENSE files, generally named .LICENSE.txt.
-The libraries supplied by Cisco as
-# part of the Composite Information Server/Cisco Data Virtualization Server, particularly csadmin-XXXX.jar,
-# csarchive-XXXX.jar, csbase-XXXX.jar, csclient-XXXX.jar, cscommon-XXXX.jar, csext-XXXX.jar, csjdbc-XXXX.jar,
-# csserverutil-XXXX.jar, csserver-XXXX.jar, cswebapi-XXXX.jar, and customproc-XXXX.jar (where -XXXX is an
-# optional version number) are provided as a convenience, but are covered under the licensing for the
-# Composite Information Server/Cisco Data Virtualization Server.
-They cannot be used in any way except
-# through a valid license for that product.
 #
-# This software is released AS-IS!.
-Support for this software is not covered by standard maintenance agreements with Cisco.
-# Any support for this software by Cisco would be covered by paid consulting agreements, and would be billable work.
+# The following proprietary files are included as a convenience, and may not be used except pursuant
+# to valid license to Composite Information Server or TIBCO® Data Virtualization Server:
+# csadmin-XXXX.jar, csarchive-XXXX.jar, csbase-XXXX.jar, csclient-XXXX.jar, cscommon-XXXX.jar,
+# csext-XXXX.jar, csjdbc-XXXX.jar, csserverutil-XXXX.jar, csserver-XXXX.jar, cswebapi-XXXX.jar,
+# and customproc-XXXX.jar (where -XXXX is an optional version number).
+Any included third party files
+# are licensed under the terms contained in their own accompanying LICENSE files, generally named .LICENSE.txt.
 #
+# This software is licensed AS-IS.
+Support for this software is not covered by standard maintenance agreements with TIBCO.
+# If you would like to obtain assistance with this software, such assistance may be obtained through a separate paid consulting
+# agreement with TIBCO.
+#
 ######################################################################
 ---------------------------------------------------------------
 PDTool Regression Testing Scripts for PDTool6.2 and PDTool7.0.0
 ---------------------------------------------------------------
-@copyright    (c) 2014 Cisco and/or its affiliates.
-All rights reserved.
+@copyright    (c) 2017 TIBCO Software Inc. All rights reserved.
 @author:      Mike Tinius
-@date:        March 31, 2015
+@date:        December 12, 2017

 @description: The scripts in the directory are for executing regression tests against PDTool6.2 and PDTool7.0.0
               and all of the various environment combinations including windows and unix and the various